Skip to Content

 What Type of Battery Charger Can I Use In an RV?

-Built-In
+Built-In Style Chargers

 As we noted in detail in our post on RV power converters, many RVs have a converter/charger.
-This combination device provides both a converter (120V AC shore/generator power to 12V DC power for onboard loads) and a battery charger (often multi-stage to ensure proper charging).
+This combination device provides both a converter (which changes 120V AC shore/generator power into 12V DC power for supplying electricity to the onboard loads) and a battery charger (often multi-stage to ensure proper charging).
+While functionally similar (both take 120V AC power and convert it to 12V DC), the primary difference between the converter and charger lies in their ability to control their output voltage and amperage:

 Progressive International Dynamics PD9260CV Inteli-Power 9200 Series Converter/Charger with Charge Wizard - 60 Amp